The C++ APIs in bind.h define

 :param const char* name

-:param Args&&… args: Note that Args
+:param Args&&… args: Note that Args is a typename (templated type).

-is a typename (templated type).
+:returns: Note that ReturnType is a typename (templated type).

 :param T

-, the typename of the templated type for the class.
+A typedef of BaseClass, the typename of the templated type for the class.

-Note, is templated function which takes typename ClassType
+Note, is templated function which takes typename ClassType.

 template<typename ClassType>